Singapore Green Plan: 3-P Partnership

 Cooperation between Singapore's People, Private and Public sectors is essential to forge an environmentally aware and responsible Singapore.

 People sector: Efforts by the individual are valuable since they can participate in environmentally friendly acts such as recycling, consuming environmentally friendly products and sorting out recyclables from their own trash.
 These efforts are strongly supported by non-governmental organisations like the Nature Society (Singapore), Singapore Environment Council and the Waterways Watch Society to encourage environmental consciousness in society.

 Private sector: Efforts by industries and companies towards establishing environmentally friendly manufacturing processes and materials to reflect their degree of responsibility as corporate residents of Planet Earth.
 Taking on efficient environmental measures in companies' operations greatly reduces pollution and saves valuable resources.

 Government: Represented by Ministry of the Environment, works towards facilitating and helping passionate groups and organisations find local and overseas partners for collaborations to enhance current and new environmental projects.

-Non-government and government organisations have held a myriad of programmes, inspiring and pushing to make environmental caring a lifelong interest and commitment.
+Non-government and government organizations have held many programmes, pushing to make environmental caring a lifelong interest and commitment.